JeremyOne/CryptLink/Readme.md

 ﻿# CryptLink
 A open source network that fosters free speech by providing a reliable and safe global scale network.

+## Status
+CryptLink is not ready to run, and currently the code here may or may not pass tests.
+As the project progresses expect a more strict releases.

 ## Primary Goals
 * Provide a secure and reliable peer-to-peer-to-client messaging and data storage network
 * Employ strong encryption end-to-end for all clients